-- Dr. Mirza is the President and CEO of Sterling Advisory Services, Inc., the investment adviser to two private investment funds that are sub-advised by Saturna Capital Corporation, and which pay an investment sub-advisory fee to Saturna Capital Corporation. - Mr. Kaiser is an "interested person" of the Trust as an employee of the adviser. - Mrs. Carten, Mr. Fankhauser, Mr. Lewis, Mr. Stewart, and Ms. Trudeau are "interested persons" of the Trust as employees of the adviser.
-Mr. Fankhauser, Mr. Lewis, Mr. Stewart, and Ms. Trudeau hold the same positions with Saturna Investment Trust, which has nine fund portfolios and is also managed by Saturna Capital Corporation.
+3 Mr. Kaiser is an "interested person" of the Trust as an employee of the adviser.

+4 Mrs. Carten, Mr. Fankhauser, Mr. Lewis, Mr. Stewart, and Mr. Cohen are "interested persons" of the Trust as employees of the adviser.
+Mr. Fankhauser, Mr. Lewis, Mr. Stewart, and Mr. Cohen hold the same positions with Saturna Investment Trust, which has nine fund portfolios and is also managed by Saturna Capital Corporation.

-&lt;sup>4Mrs.
-Carten is Mr. Kaiser's daughter.
+5 Mrs. Carten is Mr. Kaiser's daughter.